 1966 Omega Speedmaster “Ed White” with Pulsations Bezel

-Found in superb original condition, the Omega Speedmaster ref.
-105.003-65 ‘Ed White’ that we have here is a true Speedmaster collector’s piece.
-With its original stepped dial featuring its applied logo and original tritium luminous showing a nice even patina across its markers and hands, seldom seen in such condition.
+Found in superb original condition, this Omega Speedmaster ‘Ed White’ reference 105.003-65 is a true Speedmaster collector’s piece.
+Featuring its original stepped dial with applied logo and original tritium luminous showing a nice even patina across its markers and hands, seldom seen in such condition.
 Furthermore, this example features a very rare original pulsations bezel in perfect condition.
 The 40mm case with “straight lugs” in excellent condition, featuring its original “flat foot” crown and a pronounced seahorse emblem to caseback.
 A few minor scratches can be found on the caseback from previous openings, but these are in line with the example’s age and tool watch status.

 The legendary cal.
-321 movement powers the ‘Ed White’, and our example is no different, with its movement featuring a correct 22.8xx.xx serial number.
-Fitted to a JPM leather strap, our example also features its period-correct Omega pin buckle.
+321 movement powers the ‘Ed White’, and our example is no different, with its movement serial number 22.8xx.xx correct for this reference and year of production.
+The watch is complimented by a JPM leather strap and features a period-correct Omega pin buckle.
 Accompanied by a recent Omega Extract of Archives, this example was delivered to Germany in January 1966 and comes with an Omega box and instruction manual, both correct for the period.

 Considering this model’s overall rarity, condition and enhanced desirability thanks to its rare pulsations bezel, this is one of the best ‘Ed White’ ref.
 105.003 examples that we have ever come across.